DWTechs/efficient-git/content/overview.md

 *Commits are also checkpoints called a revision.
 The name will be a random-looking hash of numbers and letters such as e093542.
 This hash can then be used in various other commands just like branch names.*

+When working on a project, every time you start a new feature or bug fix, you create a new branch from develop, release or master/main.
+Depending on the work you have to do and the moment in the sprint.

+For more info about creating branches please refer to [Gitflow/branch](../branch).

 ## Check out a branch